 - enroll in the right, best drug rehab available

-- attend and fully participate in an initial rehab program
+- attend and fully participate in a rehab program

-- plan, enroll and participate in a continuing plan of rehabilitation
+- plan, register, and join a continuing project of rehabilitation

 - Find NA or other 12-step meetings and do a meeting every day for 90 straight days